vinodgro/herdtools/README.txt

 library files -> $HOME/lib), just type "make luc" at the root of the source tree.
 Then, provided you have $HOME/bin in your path, all diy commands (such as litmus, diy etc.) can be invoked.

+Requirements:
+* Ocaml, version at least 4.00
+  (Ocaml is available from http://caml.inria.fr/ocaml/)

+* Ghostview, for the GUI components to work